 "Doing things right and doing the right things".
 Analyze, calculate and develop products using scientific methods.
 How should a product be designed to satisfy the requirements of performance, life, economy, and environment?
-A technical education at an advanced level is a good base for your future success.
+Technical education at an advanced level is a good base for your future success.

-After finishing this Master Programme you will be able to deal with a wide range of problems within advanced Mechanical Engineering.
-The programme focuses on Product development and Structural dynamics, which are two research areas at Linnaeus University.
+After finishing this Master's Program you will be able to deal with a wide range of problems within Advanced Mechanical Engineering.
+The program focuses on Product development and Structural dynamics, which are two research areas at Linnaeus University.

 Structural dynamics is an area with a wide range of applications spanning from aerospace, vehicle, and machine to buildings.
 Within this area structures’ dynamic behavior is studied; this includes performance, comfort, life, and vibrations.

-The omnipresent strive of weigh reduction enhance the need for knowledge in structural dynamics to clear the designs regarding loads and dynamic behavior.
+The omnipresent strive to weigh reduction enhances the need for knowledge in structural dynamics to clear the designs regarding loads and dynamic behavior.

 Within Structural Dynamics more often than not finite element models, setting out from knowledge within Solid Mechanics, are used.
 To validate that a model sufficiently represents a real structure, vibrational tests are used; for that theory from Signal Analysis.

 Tuning of the model can be required due to discrepancies between test data and analytical data; this is an optimization problem.
-Structural Dynamics is an increasingly important area within product development.
+Structural Dynamics is an increasingly important area of product development.

 General entry requirements for second-cycle studies and specific entry requirements: